-Our testing of 21 of the 26 business rules found the rules are accurately rejecting tax returns when applicable as of February 7, 2023.
-Four of the remaining five business rules have either had minimal or no rejections of tax returns as of March 31, 2023.
-While the final business rule has had tax returns rejected, the rejections were later in our audit period; as such, we have been unable to determine whether these five rules are working correctly and will continue monitoring them.
+Our testing of 25 of the 26 business rules found the rules are accurately rejecting tax returns when applicable as of May 4, 2023.
+One of the business rules had no rejections of tax returns as of May 4, 2023; therefore, we were unable to determine whether the business rule is working properly.
 In addition, our review of accepted e-file tax returns identified no concerns that tax returns with the conditions described in 24 of the 26 rules were accepted erroneously for processing.
-We were unable to test two of the 26 rules as no tax returns were filed containing the characteristics of the rule as of March 31, 2023.
-We will continue to monitor the remaining business rules and will report on their accuracy in our final report later in Calendar Year 2023.
+We were unable to test two of the 26 rules as no tax returns were filed containing the characteristics of the rule as of May 4, 2023.
+As such, TIGTA was unable to determine whether the rules are working correctly but will continue to monitor this in Calendar Year 2024.